llmrb/llm/README.md

 - ✅ A single unified interface for multiple providers
 - 📦 Zero dependencies outside Ruby's standard library
 - 🚀 Optimized for performance and low memory usage
-- 🔌 Retrieve models dynamically for introspection and selection

 #### Chat, Agents
 - 🧠 Stateless and stateful chat via completions and responses API